pharo-iot/PharoThings/src/PharoThings-Devices-HD44780.package/PotLCDHD44780.class/README.md

 lcd := board installDevice: PotLCD1602DeviceI2C new.

-(playground. change the board model  to your board) lcd := (RpiBoard3B new) installDevice: PotLCD1602Device new. or to I2C lcd := (RpiBoard3B new) installDevice: PotLCD1602DeviceI2C new.
+(playground. change the board model  to your board) lcd := (RpiBoard3B current) installDevice: PotLCD1602Device new. or to I2C lcd := (RpiBoard3B current) installDevice: PotLCD1602DeviceI2C new.

 Sent a message to LCD display: lcd showMessage: